 Tall pines and evergreen trees surround the resort.
 And you may even see some wildlife when you arrive.

 Inside Wilderness Lodge is just as awe-inspiring as the outside.
-The atrium is built to look like a great lodge with wood and stonework.
+The atrium is built to look like a great lodge with wood and stone work.

-The entire theme is that of the Great American West and you will find both art and artifacts paying homage to many Native American tribes like the Cheyenne, the Crow, the Sioux and the Blackfoot.
+The entire them is that of the Great American West and you will find both art and artifacts paying homage to many Native American tribes like the Cheyenne, the Crow, the Sioux and the Blackfoot.

 One of the most unique features of the Wilderness Lodge resort is the bubbling hot spring in the main lobby.
+It goes from the inside building all the way to the outside area of the resort.

 Take a walk along the trail behind the pool and you may be able to see an Old Faithful-style geyser erupt.